-(1) See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating and Financial Metrics" included elsewhere in
+(1) See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating and Financial Metrics" included elsewhere in this prospectus for our definitions of these metrics.

 We calculate Adjusted EBITDA as net loss, adjusted to exclude: (a) depreciation and amortization; (b) stock-based compensation expense; (c) interest (income) expense; and (d) other (income) expense, net.
 Adjusted EBITDA is a financial measure is not calculated in accordance with generally accepted accounting principles in the United States.
 See section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations -Non-GAAP Financial Measures" for more information, including the limitations of such measure and a reconciliation of Adjusted EBITDA to net loss.
 (2)